“I died on the night of the most beautiful day of my life.”

 Movement 3 of the novel again takes us into yet another, entirely surprising set of stories – told, this time, in Hadriana’s own words.
 What do we learn from her self-telling of womanhood and zombification?
 And how does Depestre offer us an alternative geography of the Caribbean Depestre in this Movement?
 Pay particular attention to the ending of the novel, and the stories it enticingly leaves untold.

-In advance of our January 23, 2020 meeting, our Boston College colleague Régine Michelle Jean-Charles offered these thoughts about how to read this part of the novel:
+Our Boston College colleague Régine Michelle Jean-Charles offers these thoughts about how to read this part of the novel: